cycloidio/cycloid-cli/README.md

 # Cycloid CLI (cy)

-This repository hosts the source code of Cycloid command line to use Cycloid APIs. :warning: For testing purposes, we store several version of the CLI in `CLIs/` directory, this will evolve.
+This repository hosts the source code of Cycloid command line to use Cycloid APIs.

 ## Installation